Hackerscolonyofficial/HCO-7_Tools/README.md

 # HCO-7_Tools
-Hey, HI Guys.This is a new set of 7 Tools for you by Hackers Colony Official to learn Hacking Created By HCO_Team
+Hey, HI Guys.This is a New Set of 7 Tools for you by Hackers Colony Official to learn Hacking Created By HCO_Team
 Channel: Hackers Coony Official
 Version:1.0.0.6